-The Russian Socialist Democratic Labour Party was formed in 1898.
+The Russian Socialist Democratic Labor Party was formed in 1900.
 It struggled to give peasants their rights over land that belonged to nobles.
-As land was divided among peasants periodically which makes them natural socialist and it was felt that peasants and not workers would be the main source of the revolution.
+As land was divided among peasants periodically and it was felt that peasants and not workers would be the main source of the revolution.
 But Lenin did not agree with this as he felt that peasants were not one social group.
 The party was divided into Bolsheviks and Mensheviks.